- Capital: Stockholm

 Location: Norrköping, Östergötland County.
 Train connections from Stockholm to Norrköping.

 This zoo is a splendid day-trip destination for families.
 It has a dolphinarium, a birds of prey display, a seal show and a safari park consisting of five areas with a cable-way.

 Location: Åre, Jämtland County.
-The nearest airport is Åre Östersund Airport.
-Train connections from Stockholm and Öresund to Åre.
+The nearest airport is the Åre Östersund Airport.
+There are train connections from Stockholm and Öresund to Åre.

-This alpine ski resort consists of 112 runs and a skiable area of 4.37 km² divided to four areas.
+This alpine ski resort consists of 112 runs and a skiable area of 4.37 km² divided to four zones.

-There is night skiing every evening until week 10.
+The resort offers night time skiing every evening until week 10.
 The night skiing is between 6 PM and 8 PM.
-Very luxurious sight for a winter sports aficionado.
+A luxurious sight for a winter sports aficionado.

 Location: Ola Billgrens plats 2-4, Malmö.
-Train and bus connections from Gothenburg and Stockholm.
+Train and bus connections are available from Gothenburg and Stockholm.

-This museum of modern and contemporary art is located on the former electricity plant established in 1901.
-It depicts various exhibitions throughout year and is a part of the state-owned Moderna Museet but has an independent exhibition programme.
-Guided tours available.
+This museum of modern and contemporary art is located in a former electricity plant established in 1901.
+The building began its transformation into an art center in 1988 and was later expanded when it became the building it is today.
+It depicts various exhibitions throughout the year and is a part of the state-owned Moderna Museet but has an independent exhibition programme.
+Guided tours are available.
 A must-see for an art lover.